htso/Metalearning-MAML/README.md

 A meta learning algorithm fails could be attributed to 1) the learning procedure fails to capture the common characteristics in the task distribution, in this case, the optimal initialization doesn't provide sufficient inductive bias to learn in the K-shot regime, 2) the underlying model architecture is not appropriate for few shot learning of the specific task type, lastly, 3) with high probability, the few steps of gradient decent converge to a bad local optimum.

-More work is needed to explain maml's weaknesses in this supervised regression task for each of these possibilities.
+I'll address *maml's* weaknesses in these terms in a separate blog.